specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/install-payg-sql-server/README.md

 # Example

-The following command installs a SQL Server instance from the download folder, connects it to subscription ID `<sub_id>`, resource group `<resource_group>` in the West US region, and configures it with LicenseType=PAYG.
+The following command installs a SQL Server instance from the Downloads folder, connects it to subscription ID `<sub_id>`, resource group `<resource_group>` in the West US region, and configures it with LicenseType=PAYG.
 It uses the default admin and service accounts, and uses a direct connection to Azure.

 ```PowerShell
 .\install-payg-sql-server.ps1 -AzureSubscriptionId <sub_id> -AzureResourceGroup <resource_group> -AzureRegion westus -IsoFolder C:\Users\[YourUsername]\Downloads